VivaAB/cobar_group4/README.md

 It is important to note that the __only files that should be run directly are the jupyter notebooks.__

-## Submited vides and naming conventions
+## Submited videos and naming conventions
 In our submission, we modified the names of the generated vides to make them easier to understand.
 In the "outputs" folder here, their names follow a different naming convention.
 Here is the structure of the names:

 [A]_terrain_[B]_speed_[C].mp3